Informfully/Documentation/docs/source/methods.rst

 * Adds a user's answers to a survey to the collection
 * Input:

-  * surveyId: Id of survey
+  * surveyId: ID of Survey
   * surveyAnswers: Array with answers to the survey

 archive